Rysth/REACT-Bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- Feature 1
-- Feature 2
-- Feature 3
+- Display a list of books
+- Add a book
+- Remove a selected book

 ### Future Features <a name="future-features"></a>

-- Future Feature 1
-- Future Feature 2
-- Future Feature 3
+- Implement a DataBase
+- Deploy the Application in Render

 <p align="right">(<a href="#readme-top">back to top</a>)</p>